 What can you expect to learn about in Geography?
 What skills does it require and how is it relevant to our everyday lives and the world that surrounds us?
 Our aim as teachers of Geography at Prep level is to introduce pupils to this broadest of subjects and to inspire a passion for it.
-From Organic Farming to Care for the Environment we tackle topics that are contemporary, interesting and relevant to the lives of our pupils and which encourage them to consider different viewpoints, values and attitudes.
+From world issues such as disease to oceans we tackle topics that are contemporary, interesting and relevant to the lives of our pupils and which encourage them to consider different viewpoints, values and attitudes.

 At Prep level we also begin the process of instilling skills which pupils will be able to make more use of in their Senior School studies, among them cartography, graphics, debating, presenting and decision making exercises.